Ankeny, Iowa: History

-The railroad was eventually laid from Des Moines to Ames, via Ankeny.
-This rail was completed in 1874 and passenger service established on July 11, 1880, for 33 cents.
-In the 19th century, the city's industry was primarily agriculture — specifically sorghum and swine production.
-The former was processed at a nearby mill, while the latter were driven to the market at Keokuk, Iowa.
+The railroad was eventually laid from Des Moines to Ames via Ankeny.
+It was completed in 1874 and passenger service was established on July 11, 1880.
+In the 19th century, the city's industry was primarily agriculture—specifically sorghum and swine production.
+Sorghum was processed at a nearby mill, while swine were driven to the market in Keokuk.

 20th century

 A local newspaper, the Ankeny Times, began publication on May 17, 1902.
-Utilities continued to slowly develop with telephone service in 1903 and sparse electricity in 1907.
-Standard residential electricity only became widespread in 1919 after the Central Light and Power Company was authorized to construct a power plant and operate in the city.
+Utilities continued to develop with telephone service in 1903 and sparse electricity in 1907.
+Standard residential electricity became widespread in 1919 after the Central Light and Power Company was authorized to construct a power plant and operate in the city.

 Ankeny's first fire department, a volunteer department, was established in 1907 and sparsely outfitted.
 Four significant fires ravaged the business district (locally known as uptown) between 1932 and 1940, but businesses rebuilt.

-In the early 20th century, coal mining became significant as many companies opened shafts and mines near the city in 1903, 1907, and 1908.
-The Enterprise Coal Company utilized Ankeny as a company town and went on to produce over 100,000 tons of coal in 1914, ranking among the top 24 coal producers in the state.
+In the early 20th century, coal mining became significant as many companies opened shafts and mines near the city.
+The Enterprise Coal Company used Ankeny as a company town and produced over 100,000 tons of coal in 1914, ranking among Iowa's top 24 coal producers.
 In 1912, United Mine Workers Local 2476 in Ankeny had 246 members, over half of the total population at the time, and Local 2511 in Enterprise had 395 members.